 A note: we get about three emails a week complaining that this is not ‘real’ sourdough because it starts with yeast.
-Yes.
-We know.
+Yes – We agree…

-So please, please please understand what we mean when we say ‘real’ – it’s meant nicely.
-And if you have a method of making actual real sourdough starter with our flour that works consistently, please please share!!!
+So please, please please understand what we mean when we say ‘real’ – it’s meant nicely, with a ton of love, and hours of labor to try and get you something acceptable.
+And if you have a method of making actual real sourdough starter with our flour that works consistently, and doesn’t require the first step to use yeast, please please share!!!

 We get asked all the time if you can make sourdough bread with Better Batter Gluten Free Flour – the quick answer is yes.
 The long answer is… yes, if you feed your sourdough starter regularly.
 Our sourdough starter will work anywhere sourdough starter is called for in the millions of recipes on the web, but we’re also going to start providing recipes for you here, because we love you, and that’s just how we roll.
 Please follow the instructions below for easy starter that will be ready to use in about 2-3 days.